frenck/spook/documentation/core_extensions.md

 :::{card} Entity management
 :footer: 📚 [Learn more](entities.md)

 Automate controlling your entities using services.
-Hide/unhide, enable/disable, and even delete all orphaned entities all at one go.
+Hide/unhide, enable/disable, list orphaned database entities, and even delete all orphaned entities all at one go.

 :::